Museums in Amsterdam

 Canal Cruise

 A canal cruise is an absolute must-do in Amsterdam, as the city is known for its many iconic canals!
-The city center is practically a network of canals, along which you’ll find Amsterdam’s historical canal houses.
-Therefore, it's often said that Amsterdam is best seen from the water!
+The city centre is practically a network of canals, along which you’ll find Amsterdam’s historical canal houses.
+Therefore, it is often said that Amsterdam is best seen from the water!

 Must-see museums in Amsterdam